wcountiss/baseballpitch/Readme.txt

 Hover the Tip higher, hover lower
 SubLevel 2 Filters
 yType = 2 - bar charts off of 0
-wants the label of 'MLB Avg' on the orange line
+Wants the label of 'MLB Avg' on the orange line

 Adjust the tooltips color styles to match psd
 Try to reduce height